huderlem/porymap/docsrc/manual/editing-map-events.rst

 Clicking the ``Open Map Scripts`` button |open-map-scripts-button| will open the map's scripts file in your default text editor.
 If nothing happens when this button is clicked, you may need to associate a text editor with the `.inc` file extension (or `.pory` if you're using Porycript).

-Additionally, if you specify a ``Goto Line Command`` in *Options -> Edit Preferences* then a tool-button will appear next to the `Script` combo-box for selected events.
-Clicking this button will open the map's scripts file directly to the cooresponding script (if the script can be found in that file).
+Additionally, if you specify a ``Goto Line Command`` in *Options -> Edit Preferences* then a tool-button will appear next to the `Script` combo-box in the *Events* tab.
+Clicking this button will open the file that contains the script directly to the line number of that script.
+If the script cannot be found in the project then the current map's scripts file is opened.
 |go-to-script-button|

 .. |open-map-scripts-button|